ort-israel/wpmanualtranslation/README.md

 ## For v0.1
 0. Read Settings file. settings.py.
 V function was written
 1. Get posts from csv. csv.py for parsing csv, post.py - post class - for each post. post.py is done V
-2. Check post lang. foreign.py <=====
+2. Check post lang.
+Assume Hebrew is needed.
+Returns one list with all text and hebrew marked and one with just hebrew foreign.py <=====
 3. Print to csv file: page link and number of foreign words detected.
 Runs foreign.py on each post class.
 Part of main.